Unveiling the Secrets of Least Common Multiple (LCM) Through Prime Factorization

 Q1: What if a prime factor is not present in one of the numbers?

 A1: Don't worry!
-Simply include the prime factor with its highest power from the numbers where it appears.
-For example, if one number has a factor of 5 and another doesn't, the 5 will still be included in the LCM calculation.
+Because of that, simply include the prime factor with its highest power from the numbers where it appears.
+To give you an idea, if one number has a factor of 5 and another doesn't, the 5 will still be included in the LCM calculation.

 Q2: Can I use this method for numbers with common factors?